mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 3. For the overloads of `hermitian_rank_1_update` and `hermitian_rank_k_update` that have an `alpha` scaling factor parameter, only use _`real-if-needed`_`(alpha)` in the update.
 This ensures that the update will be mathematically Hermitian, and makes the behavior well defined if `alpha` has nonzero imaginary part.
 The change is also consistent with our proposed resolution for LWG 4136 ("Specify behavior of [linalg] Hermitian algorithms on diagonal with nonzero imaginary part").

+4. Remove overloads of rank-1 and rank-k symmetric and Hermitian update functions without a `Scalar alpha` parameter.
+Retain only those overloads that have a `Scalar alpha` parameter.
+In case WG21 wants to add those overloads or similar ones later, constrain `Scalar` (specifically, linear algebra value types) to be neither `mdspan` nor execution policies (`is_execution_policy_v<Scalar>` is `false`).
+This avoids potentially ambiguous overloads.

-Items (2) and (3) are breaking changes to the current Working Draft.
+Items (2), (3), and (4) are breaking changes to the current Working Draft.
 Thus, we must finish this before finalization of C++26.

 # Discussion of proposed changes